 .value on the field.

-A text custom field based on a user picker (single user) field.
+A text custom field based on the remote user picker (single user) field.
 Make sure that after getting the user from the custom field, you get the specific value you need from it (in this case the username):

-A text custom field based on a SelectList (multiple choices) field.
-Make sure that after getting the option from the custom field, you get the specific value you need from it (in this case the select options):
+A text custom field based on the remote SelectList (multiple choices) field.
+Make sure that after getting the option from the custom field, you get the specific value you need from it (in this case of multiple options):

 - Sync a Select List (single choice) to Text custom field